lowcodelounge/rapid-web-prototyping-workshop/index.md

 1. Go live with GitHub Pages and get feedback from real people on real devices.
 {: .font-body-md}

-## How to get involved
-{: .font-body-xl .line-height-body-2}

-### Come to San Diego this June!
-{: .text-accent-warm-light .text-uppercase}

-This will be live and in-person as a pre-conference workshop at UXPA 2022 on June 20th.
-{: .font-body-md}

-### Can’t make it in person?
-{: .text-accent-warm-light .text-uppercase}

-This is an open-source workshop, meaning all the material relating to this event will be [available online](https://github.com/lowcodelounge/rapid-web-prototyping-workshop){: .text-accent-warm-light .hover:text-accent-warm}.
-{: .font-body-md}

 ## Subscribe to Lowcode Lounge newsletter
 {: .font-body-xl .line-height-body-2}